Matrix Fej\'er-Riesz type theorem for a union of an interval and a point: Introduction

-The matrix Fej\'er-Riesz theorem characterizes positive semidefinite (psd) matrix polynomials on the real line (see \cite{Gohberg-Krein, Jakubovic, Popov, Rosenblatt, Rosenblum} for some proofs).
-The statement in \cite[Appendix B]{Popov} provides the most information, since it is shown that for every factorization of the determinant of the given psd matrix polynomial there is a corresponding factorization of the matrix polynomial.
 In \cite{Zal16} the second named author has extended a characterization to arbitrary closed semialgebraic sets $K\subseteq \RR$ by using matrix quadratic modules from real algebraic geometry.
 Except for two special cases, the following characterizations were obtained:

 \begin{theorem}[Theorem C and D in \cite{Zal16}] Let $p$ be the size of matrix and $K\subseteq \RR$ be a closed semialgebraic set. \begin{enumerate} \item If $K$ is compact, then the matrix quadratic module is saturated for every $p\ge 1$ and \emph{saturated} description of $K$. \item If $K=\RR$ or $K$ is a union of two unbounded intervals, then the matrix quadratic module is saturated for every $p\ge 1$ and the \emph{natural} description of $K$. \item If $K$ is not compact, and is not \begin{enumerate}[(i)] \item $\RR$ or a union of two unbounded intervals, \item a union of an unbounded interval and a point, or \item a union of two unbounded intervals and a point, \end{enumerate} Then the matrix preordering is NOT saturated for every $p\ge 2$ and any valid description of $K$. \end{enumerate} \end{theorem}